-The concentration of GPR cards activated (in units) for Walmart and our three other largest retail distributors, in the aggregate, was 71% and 79% for the three-month periods ended March 31, 2011 and 2010, respectively.
-The concentration of sales of cash transfer products (in units) for these retail distributors, in the aggregate, was 91% and 92% for the three-month periods ended March 31, 2011 and 2010, respectively.
+The concentration of GPR cards activated (in units) for Walmart and our three other largest retail distributors, in the aggregate, was 79% and 86% for the three-month periods ended June 30, 2011 and 2010, respectively, and 74% and 81% for the six-month periods ended June 30, 2011 and 2010, respectively.
+The concentration of sales of cash transfer products (in units) for these retail distributors, in the aggregate, was 90% and 93% for the three-month periods ended June 30, 2011 and 2010, respectively, and 90% and 93% for the six-month periods ended June 30, 2011 and 2010, respectively.

-Settlement assets attributable to Walmart and our three other largest retail distributors, as a group, comprised 29% and 37%, respectively, of the settlement assets recorded on our consolidated balance sheet as of March 31, 2011 and 26% and 31%, respectively, as of December 31, 2010.
-As a result of entering into our amended agreement with Walmart, we changed the manner in which customer funds for certain products sold at Walmart are settled, eliminating the need to record settlement assets and liabilities related to these products.
-This change resulted in a significant reduction in our settlement assets and settlement obligations associated with Walmart and GE Money Bank, respectively.
+Settlement assets attributable to Walmart and our three other largest retail distributors, as a group, comprised 32% and 38%, respectively, of the settlement assets recorded on our consolidated balance sheet as of June 30, 2011 and 26% and 31%, respectively, as of December 31, 2010.

-During the three-month periods ended March 31, 2011 and 2010, the majority of the customer funds underlying our products were held in bank accounts at two card issuing banks.
+During the six-month periods ended June 30, 2011 and 2010, the majority of the customer funds underlying our products were held in bank accounts at two card issuing banks.
 These funds are held in trust for the benefit of the customers, and we have no legal rights to the customer funds or deposits at the card issuing banks.
 Additionally, we have receivables due from these card issuing banks included in accounts receivable, net, on our consolidated balance sheets.
 The failure of either of these card issuing banks could result in significant business disruption, a potential material adverse affect on our ability to service our customers, potential contingent obligations by us to customers and material write-offs of uncollectible receivables due from these card issuing banks.